Cyanuric triazide

-Cyanuric triazide (C3N12 or (NCN3)3) is described as an environmentally friendly, low toxicity, and organic primary explosive with a detonation velocity of about 7,300 m s−1, and ignition temperature at 205 °C. Primary research on this compound focuses on its use as a high energy density compound.
+Cyanuric triazide (C3N12 or (NCN3)3) is described as an environmentally friendly, low toxicity, and organic primary explosive with a detonation velocity of about 7,300 m s−1 and a autoignition temperature of 205 °C.

 Structure

-The cyanuric triazide molecule is planar and has three-fold axis symmetry – a triskelion with molecular point group C3h.
+The cyanuric triazide molecule exists as a planar triskelion with molecular point group C3h.
 The 1,3,5-triazine (or cyanuric) ring consists of alternating carbon and nitrogen atoms with C–N bond lengths of 1.334 to 1.336 Å. The distance from the center of the ring to each ring carbon atom is 1.286 Å, while the corresponding distance to ring nitrogens is 1.379 Å. Azide groups are linked to the carbon atoms on the cyanuric ring by single bonds with an interatomic distance of 1.399 Å.

-Occurrence

-This compound is purely synthetic and therefore does not exist in nature.

 Synthesis

-Cyanuric triazide can be synthesized via nucleophilic aromatic substitution using cyanuric trichloride with an excess of sodium azide refluxed in acetone solution.
-The white crystals can then be purified via crystallization in −20 °C toluene.
+Cyanuric triazide can be synthesized via the nucleophilic aromatic substitution of cyanuric trichloride with an excess of sodium azide in heated acetone.
+The white crystals can then be purified via recrystallization from −20 °C toluene.